flipdishbytes/api-client-csharp/docs/SubscriptionsApi.md

 <a name="subscriptionsgetcard"></a>
 # **SubscriptionsGetCard**
-> Object SubscriptionsGetCard (int? subscriptionId)
+> RestApiResultCard SubscriptionsGetCard (int? subscriptionId)

 Get the card linked to the subscription